-N95 masks will be distributed to all specialized services staff, any staff that moves between classrooms/buildings and staff in isolation rooms or other critical areas.
+N95 masks will be distributed to all specialized services staff, any staff who move between classrooms/buildings and staff in isolation rooms or other critical areas.
 Staff who work with students where close contact is necessary will also receive N95 masks.

 How is the district preventing COVID-19 transmission in bathrooms?

-Students are assigned to designated bathrooms and will be cleaned frequently throughout the day.
-Schools must remind students to wash their hands thoroughly and often and use hand sanitizer anytime they return to their classroom.
+Students are assigned to designated bathrooms which will be cleaned frequently throughout the day.
+Schools will remind students to wash their hands thoroughly and use hand sanitizer anytime they return to their classroom.

 How will parents/guardians be informed if a COVID-19 outbreak occurs at a school?

-School principals will serve as COVID-19 coordinators, reporting cases and supporting social isolation rooms.
-All MPS schools now have a nurse on staff who will continue to support contact tracing.
+School principals will serve as COVID-19 coordinators, reporting cases and supporting isolation rooms.
+All MPS schools have access to a nurse who will support contact tracing.

 How will the district ensure students are washing their hands and using hand sanitizer properly?